george-shilovsky/quickforge-docs/docs/SmartConeTrace/index.md

 ## 🧠 What’s Inside

-- A ready-to-use `SmartConeTraceComponent`
+- A ready-to-use **SmartConeTrace** scene component
 - A flexible `ConeTraceByChannel` Blueprint function
 - Built-in filtering by tags, class, and interface
 - Accurate geometry with step-based tracing
 - Full source code and visual debug support

 ![Component in Blueprint and event node](images/index_SCREENSHOT_2.png)
-*The component shown in the Details panel, along with its event node.*
+*The SmartConeTrace component shown in the Details panel, along with its event node.*

 ![Blueprint node ConeTraceByChannel](images/index_SCREENSHOT_3.png)
 *The ConeTraceByChannel function being used in a Blueprint with sample parameters.*